harryallerston/RPI-Wireless-Hotspot/README.md

 * In the terminal, run:
     git clone https://github.com/harryallerston/RPI-Wireless-Hotspot.git

-* Navigate to folder, and execute "./install"
+* Navigate to folder, and execute "sudo ./install"

 * This should automatically set everything up and leave you ready to go